fachrysann/credit-card-fraud/README.md

 ## Conclusion
 - **XGBoost slightly outperformed CatBoost** (0.894 vs 0.888 AUPRC).
 - Accuracy alone is misleading in imbalanced data, but confusion matrix shows the model is highly effective.
-- The system can be deployed as a **real-time fraud detection engine** to block suspicious transactions.